Cesáreo Gabaráin: 500 songs for evangelism

 The Second Vatican Council (1962–1965) permitted different styles of liturgical music, which gave Gabaráin a new freedom in hymn-writing.
 His songs were often inspired by people he met, and written with the intention to save more souls.
 He wrote about 500 songs as a teaching tool for church schools and to help missionaries.
 Gabaráin's personal favorites were "Fisher of Men" and "Together Like Brothers", owing to their popularity.

 He met Pope John Paul II, who also considered "Fisher of Men" to be a favorite.
 The song was translated into English by Gertrude C. Suppe, George Lockwood and Raquel Gutiérrez-Achon as "Lord, You Have Come to the Lakeshore".
 The Polish version of the song ("Barka"), translated by Stanisław Szmidt, was especially popular.

 Abuse accusations

-Gabaráin's noted contributions to church music are now sullied by credible published reports that he sexually abused several under-aged boys when he was a chaplain at Colegio Marista in Chamberí, Madrid.
-In August 2021, the Spanish daily El País reported on accusations from 1978 at the school run by the Marist Brothers, a religious community of which Gabaráin was a member at the time.
-Eduardo Mendoza, one of Gabaráin's students, told his tutor about the abuse.
-Several other students corroborated Mendoza and shared their own accounts of abuse by Gabaráin.
-An investigation resulted in Gabaráin being fired from the school and dismissed from the Marist Brothers in early 1979.
+In August 2021, the Spanish daily newspaper El País reported on accusations sexual abuse from 1978 when Gabaráin was a chaplain at the Marist school in Chamberí, Madrid.
+The Archdiocese of Madrid and the Marists performed a multi-year investigation, but could not validate the allegations.

-In response to these public revelations in 2021, Oregon Catholic Press (OCP), the designated distributor of Gabaráin's music in the US, scrubbed any commercial mention of Gabaráin from its website and began reviewing the presence of his works in hymnals and other products.
+In response to these public revelations in 2021, Oregon Catholic Press (OCP), the primary distributor of Gabaráin's music in the US, removed Gabaráin's music from its website and printed works, and donated royalties from his music to an organization that supports victims of abuse.
+After the Archdiocese of Madrid and the Marists could not prove the reports were credible, OCP restored Gabaráin's works in November 2024.